BON

 60.00 ($0.00)

-CPD Webinar Series – The Agile Board
+CPD Webinar Series – Managing Board Effectiveness

 ECSE-PBC Governance CPD Webinar Series

-Registration: The webinar will be delivered on Wednesday March 5, at 9:00 AM to 10:30 AM (UTC-4).
+Registration: The webinar will be delivered Wednesday May 7, from 9:00 am to 10:30 am (UTC-4).

-Fees: A Registration Fee of EC$295 (US$110) per participant is payable to the Eastern Caribbean Securities Exchange Ltd by Credit Card, Wire Transfer or Electronic Funds Transfer (EFT) by 28th February 2025.
+Fees: A Registration Fee of EC$295 (US$110) per participant is payable to the Eastern Caribbean Securities Exchange Ltd by Credit Card, Wire Transfer or Electronic Funds Transfer (EFT) by 2nd May 2025.

 Discounted Rate for ECSE Affiliates and CGIC Members – EC$270 (US$100)